Study options

-European and European Union Studies is multi-disciplinary, comprising Politics, Geography, Culture, History, Language, Economics and Law.
-Students who enjoyed studying history, geography, social studies, languages and English find this major a very attractive option.
+European and European Union Studies is multi-disciplinary.
+It comprises Politics, Geography, Culture, History, Language, Economics, and Law.
+Students who enjoy history, geography, social studies, languages, and English find this major a very attractive option.
+Check out European and EU Studies study options at UC.

 Three core courses of our programme are Jean Monnet courses taught by Jean Monnet Chairs (Dr Milenko Petrovic and Professor Martin Holland):